 The False Claims Act provides whistleblowers with an incentive to file a case quickly.
 The first whistleblower to file a qui tam lawsuit is generally the only plaintiff allowed to pursue a monetary recovery in relation to that specific fraudulent scheme.
 This is known as the “first-to-file” rule.

 Allow a Qui Tam Action to be Filed if it is Based on Publicly Disclosed Information

 Whistleblowers must have firsthand knowledge of government fraud in order to file a False Claims Act suit.
 Claims cannot be filed based solely on information gathered from: criminal, civil, or administrative hearings in which the government is a party; public government hearings, reports, and investigations; or through information provided by the news media.
 This is known as the “public disclosure bar.”

 Why is a Qui Tam Lawyer Important in Federal False Claims Act Lawsuits?

-The FCA is a very complex area of the law with a number of unique provisions that an unexperienced attorney may overlook or misinterpret.
-It is important to find a whistleblower qui tam law firm with extensive knowledge and experience litigating FCA cases.
+The FCA is a very complex area of the law with several unique provisions that an inexperienced attorney may overlook or misinterpret.
+It is important to find a whistleblower qui tam law firm with extensive knowledge and experience litigating federal False Claims Act qui tam cases.

 Contact Us To Learn More